-Define the state-certified instructor position in terms of the state requirements and carrier responsibility and expectations.
+Define the state-certified instructor position in terms of the state requirements and carrier responsibilities and expectations.
 Typically, this job should be an entry-level management position.
 If successful, a person should advance to a higher-level management position within the organization in time.
 Therefore, carefully consider the applicant for this position; think of this position as one level on the organization's management ladder.

 The minimum qualifications for a state-certified bus driver instructor are listed below:

-- Possession of a Commercial Driver License, Class A or B, with appropriate endorsements valid for driving vehicles for which the instructor rating is sought, and a current medical examiner's certificate.
+- Possession of a commercial driver license, Class A or B, with appropriate endorsements valid for driving vehicles for which the instructor rating is sought, and a current medical examiner's certificate.

-- Possession of a Special Driver Certificate of the appropriate type, valid for driving vehicles for which the instructor rating is sought, and current first aid certification.
+- Possession of a California Special Driver Certificate of the appropriate type, valid for driving vehicles for which the instructor rating is sought, and current first aid certification.

-- Two years of driving experience as a bus driver in the type of operation the instructor will be employed and three years of experience operating vehicles requiring a Class A or B commercial driver license.
+- Two years of driving experience as a bus driver in the type of operation in which the instructor will be employed and three years of experience operating vehicles requiring a Class A or B commercial driver license.

-- Two years of driving experience as a bus driver of the appropriate class in the type of operation the instructor will be employed and one year as an authorized delegated behind-the-wheel trainer of the appropriate class.
+- Two years of driving experience as a bus driver of the appropriate class in the type of operation in which the instructor will be employed and one year as an authorized delegated behind-the-wheel trainer of the appropriate class.

 - A driving record with no chargeable accidents in any vehicle within three years preceding the application date for an instructor certificate.